cozy/cozy-stack/docs/sharing.md

 ### DELETE /sharings/:sharing-id/recipients/:index

-This route is used to revoke only one recipient of the sharing.
+This route can be only be called on the cozy instance of the sharer to revoke only one recipient of the sharing.
 The parameter is the index of this recipient in the `members` array of the sharing.
 The status for this member will be set to `revoked`, its cozy will be informed of the revokation, and the credentials for this cozy will be deleted.

 **Note**: 0 is not accepted for `index`, as it is the sharer him-self.